If your back-to-school plans include a shake-up of routine and a reset you are definitely not alone.

 And then… Revisit and Recalibrate

 After a few days, weeks and months revisit your screen time behaviors.
-Determine what is working and what needs to be tweaked.
+Together determine what is working and what needs to be tweaked.
 Maybe this means easing back a bit more screen time or maybe scaling it back even more.
 There is no perfect balance across all families.
-Land on what feels and is working best for your family in this chapter of childhood.
-The goal in reducing screen time should be to improve your health and connection.
+We really are all doing our best, sometimes just surviving, and it’s not a competition.
+Land on what feels and is working best for your family in this chapter of parenting.
+The goal of reducing screen time should be to improve your health and connection.
 Hiccups are to be expected, be willing to go slower if that is what feels best.

 Have an amazing start to the new school year!

-And if you need more support or advice, drop me an email at [email protected]!
+And if you need more support or advice, commiseration, or anything really, drop me an email at firstname.lastname@example.org!